 Consciously, and subconsciously, you’ll be on alert for information.
-Along the way, you’ll seek out knowledge that’s aligned with your purpose.
-Over time, you’ll notice opportunities appear that will lead you forward.
+Along the way, you’ll seek out knowledge which is aligned with your purpose.
+Over time, you’ll notice opportunities appear which will lead you forward.

 Your purpose and your lifestyle

-Don’t limit your vision to your business.
-I’ve discovered that creating a meaningful vision is a lifestyle decision.
+Don’t limit your vision to your accounting firm.
+Creating a meaningful vision is a lifestyle decision.
 Plus, there’s nothing quite as sweet as finally fulfilling your vision.